 Professor Kate Nobes, SWAN Lead for the School of Biochemistry

-The School of Biochemistry holds an Athena SWAN Bronze Award.
+The School of Biochemistry holds an Athena SWAN Silver Award.

 Work and family

-The School of Biochemistry promotes the University of Bristol Work & Family initiative, which provides information and support for parents and carers.
+The School of Biochemistry promotes the University of Bristol Work & Family, which provides information and support for parents and carers.

 The school is committed to providing every opportunity for our female staff to integrate the development of a career with family responsibilities.
 All employees have the right not to be subjected to a detriment on the grounds of pregnancy, childbirth or maternity, irrespective of hours of work or service.
 The University website has more information on eligibility, entitlements and the University paternity policy, maternity policy, adoption policy and shared parental leave policy.